hydroparadise/electribe-man/README.md

   Reads and extracts pattern data from Electribe backup files

 Planning to support the following:
-   <p/>Electribe EMX-1: Started, currently can read patter names
+   <p/>Electribe EMX-1: Started, currently can read pattern names and pattern content
    <p/>Electribe ESX-1: Plan to support but not started

 TEST.EMX & TSER.EMX used as test files which are mostly default patterns from factory.